AdobeDocs/experience-manager-65.en/help/assets/assets-offloading-best-practices.md

 seo-title: Assets Offloading Best Practices
 description: Recommended use cases and best practices for offloading asset ingestion and replication workflows in AEM Assets.
 seo-description: Recommended use cases and best practices for offloading asset ingestion and replication workflows in AEM Assets.
-page-status-flag: de-activated
-uuid: 223da883-0276-49fc-92cc-c630310358b1
+uuid: 7d08fda2-1c59-44ad-bd35-83d199642e01
-contentOwner: Chiradeep Majumdar
+contentOwner: asgupta
-products: SG_EXPERIENCEMANAGER/6.5/ASSETS
+products: SG_EXPERIENCEMANAGER/6.4/ASSETS
 topic-tags: administering
 content-type: reference
-discoiquuid: 6008ae04-111c-4d9f-a2ec-5ccb8bb42546
+discoiquuid: cdb175f4-a7c6-4d9f-994a-5fc8eca51f03
-docset: aem65

 ---

-# Assets Offloading Best Practices{#assets-offloading-best-practices}
+# Assets Offloading Best Practices {#assets-offloading-best-practices}

-## Overview {#overview}
+>[!WARNING]
+>
+>This feature is deprecated starting with AEM 6.4, and removed in 6.5.
+Please plan accordingly.

 Handling large files and running workflows in Adobe Experience Manager (AEM) Assets can consume considerable CPU, memory, and I/O resources.
 In particular, the size of assets, workflows, number of users, and frequency of asset ingestion can affect the overall system performance.
 The most resource-intensive operations include AEM asset ingestion and replication workflows.
 Intensive use of these workflows on a single AEM authoring instance can adversely impact authoring efficiency.